aenhsaihan/HugeProject/README.md

 ## Project Setup

-_How do I, as a developer, start working on the project?_
+_How do I, as a developer, build the project?_

-1. _What dependencies does it have (where are they expressed) and how do I install them?_
-2. _How can I see the project working before I change anything?_
+_You can open up the Xcode project in Xcode 5, then run the build option in either a simulator or iOS device._

 ## Testing